How Effective Wellness Programs do Wellness Incentive Management in 2024

 - Use incentives, but don’t make a big deal of them.
 Make a big deal out of the benefits.

 - Make sure your employees know what all the benefits are.
 Give them a “What’s in it for me?” list.

 - Use both immediate incentives and larger benefits-based rewards

 - Keep the law.
 Use the WellSteps Compliance Checker to make sure your incentive ideas are compliant with the law.

 2) The wellness committee decides which behaviors, activities, or health status to incentivize

 During the next few years you can change the different items you want to incentivize.
-Start small so that everybody has a chance to earn an incentive and with time you help them make bigger improvements in their health.
+Start small so that everybody has a chance to earn an incentive and, with time, help them make bigger improvements in their health.

 You may have heard of incentive programs that are outcomes-based.
 The phrase “outcomes-based wellness program” may be confusing.
-When people use the phrase “outcomes-based wellness program,” what they are really saying is “We want our wellness incentive plan to be based on employees attaining a specific health outcome such as not smoking or attaining certain results on biometric screenings.“
+When people use the phrase “outcomes-based wellness program,” what they mean is that the wellness incentive program is based on employees attaining a specific health outcome, such as not smoking or attaining certain results on biometric screenings.

 Outcomes-based incentive programs are also known as health contingent wellness programs.
 There are many ways to set up an outcomes-based incentive program.
 Done correctly, they will help employees improve their health.
 However, when they are done incorrectly, they can do great harm to employee morale and trust.